 The size of the calorie surplus required to support muscle growth will decline in tandem with the number of years you’ve been training.
 That’s because the greater your training age (i.e. the number of years you’ve been training with weights), the slower the gains are going to come.

-Someone in their first few months of training might be able to gain muscle relatively quickly, and will need a higher calorie intake to support that rate of growth.
+Someone in their first few months of hitting the gym might be able to gain muscle relatively quickly, and will need a higher calorie intake to support that rate of growth.

-But if you’ve been training for several years, the rate at which you can gain muscle will have slowed down.
-So you’ll need to adjust your calorie intake to compensate.
+But if you’ve been training for several years, the rate at which you can gain muscle will have slowed down, and you’ll need to adjust your calorie intake to compensate.

 There’s no point taking in a large calorie surplus designed to support a rapid rate of muscle growth if you’ve been training for two years and simply can’t build muscle that quickly.

-If, after a few weeks, you see that you’re gaining too much fat, then reduce your calorie intake by 100-150 calories per day.
+If, after a few weeks, you see that you’re gaining excess fat, then reduce your calorie intake by 100-150 calories per day.
 The decrease should come from carbohydrate, fat or a combination of the two.

 How Many Meals a Day Should You Eat?